 Can I bring my dog?

-Badged assistance dogs are welcome, but our gardens are unsuitable for pet dogs and other furry friends, so please leave them at home.
+No, please leave your dog at home.
+Badged assistance dogs are welcome, but our gardens are unsuitable for pet dogs and other furry friends.

 Please don’t leave your dog in your car or ask our staff to look after them.
 Our car parks get very hot on a sunny day.
 Please see this RSPCA advice for more details.